mindwarriorgame/public-formulas/README.md

 # shared-letters
 Letters that the players have decided to share with everyone for inspiration.

-All shared letters are compiled and published at https://mindwarriorgame.org/shared-letters to help other players.
+All the shared letters are compiled and published at https://mindwarriorgame.org/shared-letters to inspire other players.

 # Contributions

 Thank you very much for your contribution!
-Sharing what works for you might inspire and help other players to achieve their own goals and aspirations 🙌.
+Sharing what works for you could be a great help to other players to achieve their own goals and aspirations 🙌.

 ## Requirements to Letters